Spring Art Festival

 She has two poetry collections Turkish Delight, Montreal Winter and A Samurai’s Pink House.

-Her novel, The Allspice Bath, is the 2020 IPPY Gold Medal winner for Multicultural Fiction.
+Her novel, The Allspice Bath, was the 2020 IPPY Gold Medal winner and the 2020 International Book Awards winner for Multicultural Fiction and a finalist in the 2020 Ottawa Book Awards.

 She is currently working on a novel called Jasmine Season on Hamra Street, which was awarded an Ontario Arts Council grant.

-Sonia has been a part of Art in the Neighbourhood for 3 years.
+Sonia has been a part of Art in the Neighbourhood since 2018.

 Prices range from $15 to $25